-Reasonable and informed third party Reasonable and informed third party test Reasonable and informed third party test The reasonable and informed third party test The reasonable and informed third party, who weighs all the relevant facts and circumstances that the Member knows, or could reasonably be expected to know, at the time that the conclusions are made.
+Reasonable and informed third party

+Reasonable and informed third party test

+The reasonable and informed third party test is a consideration by the Member about whether the same conclusions would likely be reached by another party.
+Such consideration is made from the perspective of a reasonable and informed third party, who weighs all the relevant facts and circumstances that the Member knows, or could reasonably be expected to know, at the time that the conclusions are made.
 The reasonable and informed third party does not need to be a Member, but would possess the relevant knowledge and experience to understand and evaluate the appropriateness of the Member's conclusions in an impartial manner.